nnzv/y2d/README.md

         `go mod init example/hello`
 ```

-Here's a breakdown of what each part does:
+Here's what each part does:

 - `id`: This is a unique identifier for your deck.
 - `metadata`: